Costa Concordia captain trial delayed by lawyers strike

-GROSSETO, Italy (Reuters) - The manslaughter trial of the captain of the Costa Concordia cruise ship, which capsized off Italy’s coast last year killing 32 people, began on Tuesday and was immediately suspended because of a lawyers’ strike.
+GROSSETO, Italy (Reuters) - The trial of the captain of the Costa Concordia cruise ship, which capsized off Italy’s coast last year killing 32 people, was delayed just as it started on Tuesday because of a lawyers’ strike.

 The giant Concordia flipped on its side outside the Tuscan port of Giglio in January 2012 after it struck rocks during a maneuver that brought it too close to shore.